 Why would asking prices go down?

-- The artificially low prices hurt the marketing of the slightly high asking prices.
+- The artificially low prices hurt the marketing of properties with slightly higher asking prices.
 Once a property is on the market for 10 days, buyers begin to ask “What’s wrong with it?”

 - Buyers are giving up on buying this year.
 They signed their August-to-August leases again.